hfhbd/postgres-native-sqldelight/README.md

 You need libpq installed: https://formulae.brew.sh/formula/libpq#default

-You have to add the compiler flags to your path too.
+You have to add the compiler flags to the [libpq.def](postgres-native-sqldelight-driver/src/nativeInterop/cinterop/libpq.def).
-The exact commands depend on your config, but you will get them during installing libpq with homebrew.
+The exact flags depend on your config, but you will get them during installing libpq with homebrew.

-Sample commands:

 ```
-If you need to have libpq first in your PATH, run:
-  echo 'export PATH="/home/linuxbrew/.linuxbrew/opt/libpq/bin:$PATH"' >> /home/runner/.bash_profile
 For compilers to find libpq you may need to set:
   export LDFLAGS="-L/home/linuxbrew/.linuxbrew/opt/libpq/lib"
   export CPPFLAGS="-I/home/linuxbrew/.linuxbrew/opt/libpq/include"
 ```

+For installation using homebrew, the default path is already added.

 ### Testing